Raudibotn, a Gem in the Highlands of Iceland

 As you continue, the trail will gently go down the slope; you can either go ahead towards the waterfalls and Hólmsárlón or turn right towards the top of the crater.

-I’d also recommend hiking around this area and the Holmsa river if you have time.
+I’d also recommend hiking around this area and the Holmsa River if you have time.
 It’s a magnificent location with several waterfalls; generally, the site is worth exploring.

 Holmsa river by the Raudibotn Crater.